frictionlessdata/frictionless-py/docs/tutorials/schemes/remote-tutorial.md

 ## Writing Remote Data

-The save is actual for writing:
+The same can be done for writing:

 ```python title="Python"
 from frictionless import Resource